Characterizing the Strong Maximum Principle

-\Remark{\CC.6} For most equations of interest, $\uf = \of$, and in this case Theorem \CC.5 gives a necessary and sufficient condition for $F$ to satisfy the (SMP).
+\Def{\CC.7.
+(Weakly Invariant Subequations)} For most equations of interest, $\uf = \of$, and in this case Theorem \CC.6 gives a necessary and sufficient condition for $F$ to satisfy the (SMP).
 First note that $\uf =\of$ if and only if $\uL=\oL$, or equivalently, for all $\l,\mu$: